 Archer’s electric skills as a kick returner also helped give him a potential road to contribute on special teams early in his professional career.
 He found the end zone on four kickoff returns during his final two collegiate seasons and averaged just under 37 yards per return in 2012.

-Unfortunately, his impact was limited as a running back, failing to make an impression as a pure rusher working behind Le’Veon Bell.
+Unfortunately, his impact as a running back was limited, as he failed to make an impression as a pure rusher working behind Le’Veon Bell.
 Archer’s NFL career ended after just three seasons.

 Running Back 40-Yard Dash Honorable Mentions